saveenr/usql-tutorial/ch09/user-defined-aggregators.md

 [SqlUserDefinedReducer(IsRecursive = true)]
 public class MySum : IAggregate<int, long>
 {
-   ...
+   // your code here
 }
 ```

-**Do not just blindly add the IsRecursive property to your UDAggs.
+**Do not just blindly add the `IsRecursive` property to your UDAggs.
 Make sure the UDAggs support the associative property.**